 Are you interested to make Risalamande yet?

 I hope so, my friend!
-Because it’s easy to make and everyone will love it.
+Because it’s easy to make and be sure, everyone will love it.

-Meanwhile, make the cherry sauce.
 In a small sauce pan combine frozen cherries, sugar and water.
-In a small bowl dissolve corn starch in lemon juice.
+In a separate small bowl dissolve corn starch in lemon juice.
 When cherries start to boil, add corn starch mixture and cook until the sauce slightly thickens, about 3-5 minutes.

 In a large bowl, combine heavy cream and sugar.
 Beat it on a medium speed until stiff peaks.
 Fold whipped cream into the rice and almond mixture.